 Having said that, we would be more focused to address more day-to-day entrepreneur issues.

-Q. Can you tell us about your experience as Community Builder in Asia Corporate Women?
+Q. Can you tell us about your experience as a Community Builder in Asia Corporate Women?

 In some of the external talks I have been approached to speak at, I see more and more corporate women audience attending and reaching out because they too want to step out of their current mould and want to be part of something more stimulating and inspiring.